On the Learnability of Watermarks for Language Models: Continued finetuning details

 \section{Continued finetuning details}

-In this experiment, we take the \logitsbased watermark distilled \LlamaTwoSevenB model from each watermark with the smallest detection p-values, namely \KGW $\delta = 2$, \Aar $k = 2$, and \KTH $s = 1$.
-Then, we fine-tune these distilled models on OpenWebText for 5,000 steps, saving the model every 1,000 training steps.
-We use a batch size of 32, sequence length of 512 tokens, maximum learning rate of 1e-5, cosine learning rate decay with a linear warmup for the first 500 steps, and the AdamW optimizer \citep{loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
-Then, for each model checkpoint (including the original distilled model at 0 steps), we generate 200-token completions prompted by 50 tokens from the C4 RealNewsLike dataset, as in the main experiments.
-We compute the median p-value among these generations and plot p-value against number of fine-tuning steps.
+In this experiment, we take one \logitbased watermark distilled \LlamaTwoSevenB model from each watermark type: \KGW $k = 1, \gamma = 0.25, \delta = 2$, \Aar $k = 2$, and \KTH $s = 1$.
+Then, we fine-tune these distilled models on OpenWebText \citep{Gokaslan2019OpenWeb} for 2,500 steps, saving the model every 500 training steps.
+We use a batch size of 32, sequence length of 512 tokens, maximum learning rate of 1e-5, cosine learning rate decay with a linear warmup for the first 10\% of steps, and the AdamW optimizer \citep{DBLP:journals/corr/KingmaB14,loshchilov2018decoupled} with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
+Then, for each model checkpoint (including the original distilled model at 0 steps), we generate 200-token completions prompted by 50 tokens from the C4 RealNewsLike dataset, as in the main experiments (\S\ref{sec:metrics}).
+We compute the median detection p-value among these generations and plot p-value against number of fine-tuning steps in Figure~\ref{fig:continued-finetuning}.